 Meninos de Moçambique

 In 2007 The Egmont Trust, a UK-based charity that helps children in Africa living with HIV and AIDS, began funding Meninos de Moçambique, an organisation that supports street children in Maputo.
-This film follows the life story of Aida, a young woman who was once a street child herself and who Meninos helped.
-It was commissioned by Egmont in 2016 and is being used as a fundraising film.
+This film follows the life story of Aida, a young woman who was once a street child herself.
+The film was commissioned by Egmont in 2016 and is being used as a fundraising film.